James I. Gadsden

-James Irvin Gadsden (born March 12, 1948) is an American diplomat and former U.S. Ambassador to Iceland.
+James Irvin Gadsden (born March 12, 1948) is an American former diplomat who served as U.S. Ambassador to Iceland.

 Gadsden graduated from Harvard University (1970, cum laude) with a B.A. in Economics, MA in East Asian Studies, from Stanford University (1972), and Princeton University (1984) with a Scholar in Economics.

-He entered the Foreign Service in 1972 and is now a career member of the Senior Foreign Service.
+He entered the Foreign Service in 1972 and became a career member of the Senior Foreign Service.
+After serving in various roles, he finished his career as a Senior Counselor for International Affairs at the Woodrow Wilson National Fellowship Foundation, serving from 2011 to 2016.